 For introduction, etiology, and pathology, see the corresponding pathology 2 topic.
+For clinical features, diagnosis, and evaluation, see internal med topic 70.
 For palliative surgery, see topic B47.

 Even with curative treatment, the survival rate of pancreatic cancer is poor.
 The 5-year survival after radical surgery + adjuvant oncological therapy is only 15 – 40%.
 The median survival is only 18 months.

 There are two options for surgical treatment of pancreatic head tumours, conventional pancreaticoduodenctomy (Whipple procedure), and pylorus-preserving pancreaticoduodenectomy.
 See also topic B35.
 Both should be combined with regional lymphadenectomy.